 This project is in a developed area that has potential for further residential growth and need of improved facilities for pedestrian, bike and other uses along this corridor for better access to nearby public lands.
-This project extends from Main Street to the top of the Oak Grove Road.
-This project would include 8,800 feet of paved roadway reconstruction and associated improvements.
+This project extends from Main Street to the y-intersection with Oak Grove Road.
+This project would include 6,400 feet of paved roadway reconstruction and associated improvements.
 The recommended right of way width is 84 feet to serve as a minor arterial roadway with five lanes of traffic and side improvements to serve the surrounding residential areas.